The overall cost of your studies at UCD will depend on your circumstances. The following resources may assist you in planning your finances.

 How do I know if I am eligible for "Free Fees"?

-Please also check the fees website with regard to your fees status, particularly if you answer yes to any of the following questions:
+Please check the fees website with regard to your fees status, particularly if you answer yes to any of the following questions:

 - Were you born outside the EU?